mhinojosa24/mhinojosa24/README.md

 #### 🌱 Things I am currently working on:
-- Finish my Computer Science Bachelors Degree
+- Actively in the job market for the right company to make my mark as an iOS Engineer
-- Taking online courses while attending Dominican University of California
+- Creating engagement through a platform for watch enthusiasts

 #### :muscle: Things I am challenging myself with:
 - Taking a deep dive into Swift architecture and dynamic programming
-- Building a side project for the skateboarding community
+- Building a side project for watch enthusiasts called WatchWise

 #### :computer: Programming languages and tools: